theArjun/ead-notes/notes/soa-and-restful/resource-oriented-architecture.md

 ## REST
 - Represntational State Transfer ( set of constraints)
-- An architectural style protocol thhat uses XML or JSON to send and receive data.
+- An architectural style protocol that uses XML or JSON to send and receive data.
 - Simply calls resources via URL pattern.
-- Result is readble which is just plain XMl or JSON.
+- Result is readble which is just plain XML or JSON.
 - Transfer is over HTTP or HTTPS only.
 - Easy to call from any programming languages.
 - Performance is much better compared to SOAP.